coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Add delete button to notes.
+This will require tracking what relays a note was published to
+- [ ] Add image proxy to avoid leaking user ips to hosts
 - [ ] Show an error when something fails to load with a constructive suggestion
 - [ ] Show more link on long notes (rather than just an ellipsis)
 - [ ] Log in as user button